SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 - Allow the developer to disable eyedropper mode when hovering over the toolbar

 ## Non-Goals
 - Return a Color object rather than hex value when pixel is clicked.
-We will implement this as soon as a Color object is avaiable in HTML to implement.
+This will be implemented as soon as a Color object is avaiable in HTML to implement.
 - Allowing the developer to customize the UI of the eyedropper.
 This is more of a Version 2 since customers have told us that it was not their top priority currently.
 - Allow the user to select more than one pixel while in Eyedropper mode.
 This has been mentioned during our customer interviews as a possible addition to version 2 but "not needed for version 1".
 - Allowing the developer to restrict the Eyedropper when in certain areas